By Erin Sirianni | January 16th, 2026

 Housing

-Mercer Island Town Center is home to most of the island’s condominium buildings, as well as most of the island’s apartment developments and several independent living communities.
+Mercer Island Town Center is home to most of the island’s condominium buildings, as well as most of the island’s apartment developments and several senior living communities.

-Apartment dwellings include: 77 Central, The Aviara, Island Square Apartments, The Mercer Luxury Apartments, the Hadley, among others.
+Apartment dwellings include: 77 Central, The Aviara, Island Square Apartments, The Mercer Apartment Homes, The Hadley, among others.

 If you are looking for a place to rent on Mercer Island, be sure to check out our Mercer Island Rental Guide.